dokutan/mouse_m908/README.md

 ### --kernel-driver option

 On some systems libusb might not be able to detect or detach kernel drivers, this results in a failure because the mouse can not be opened.
 This options skips this step.

+# License
+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.